celo-org/developer-tooling/.changeset/good-peas-type.md

 '@celo/celocli': patch
 ---

-removes the flags --whitelisters and --nonwhitelisters from the governance:show command
+deprecates the flags --whitelisters and --nonwhitelisters from the governance:show command